-We talked to Jaco Van Laere, marketer at Tengu about making data most useful with DataOps and here is what he said about it.
+How Jaco Van Laere, a marketer at Tengu is making data more useful with DataOps.

 First of all, how are you and your family doing in these COVID-19 times?